-This sleepy provincial capital does quaint very well.
-The St John River curves lazily through Fredericton, past the stately government buildings on the waterfront and the university on the hill.
-Its neatly mown, tree-lined banks are dotted with fountains, walking paths and playing fields.
+This gorgeous provincial capital does quaint very well.
+The Saint John River curves lazily through Fredericton, past the stately government buildings on the waterfront and the university on the hill.
+Its neatly mowed, tree-lined banks are dotted with fountains, walking paths and playing fields.
 On warm weekends, 'The Green,' as it's known, looks like something out of a watercolor painting – families strolling, kids kicking soccer balls, couples picnicking.